yorenschriever/Hyperion2/readme-rpi.md

 ```

 ## Tips for use in permanent installations
-If you want to use the pi in a permanent installtion, you should consider these things:
+If you want to use the pi in a permanent installation, you should consider these things:
+- Change the password.
 - Disable logging to reduce wear on the sd card.
 - Make SD card (/boot partition) readonly, so it is unlikely to damage when the power is interrupted
 - Backup the sd card twice, and keep one always with the installation, the SD cards are the weakest point.